 The School of Public and Environmental Affairs offers bachelor of science degrees.
-These programs provide a sound general education with specialized study of public safety, criminal justice, public affairs, arts management, public health, or environmental systems.
+These programs provide a sound general education with specialized study of public safety, criminal justice, public affairs, arts management, public health, media and public affairs, or environmental systems.
 The school also offers minors and certificate programs.